Plemi/manageiq-sui-oidc-docker-poc/README.md

 But keep in mind that as the admin interface and the self service interface are two different apps, you'll be connected on each with a different session on the client side, so you need to **log out individually** on each one.

+#### Adding new users in Keycloak interface

+If you want to create new users (or modify user foo) to test authentication with your own data, you can do the following:
+1. Authenticate as admin in the Keycloak web interface (http://localhost:8080/auth/admin/), using admin / Pa55w0rd as credentials (password is set in the compose.yml file).
+2. Go to the Users section (http://localhost:8080/auth/admin/master/console/#/realms/manageiq/users) and click the "Add User" button on the right.
+Fill in the form, validate and don't forget to create credentials once the user is created (from the Credentials tab in the user view).
+3. Attach the new user to at least one valid group (a group named exactly as an existing ManageIQ group).
+Add new group(s) first from the groups section if necessary, then attach user to it(s) from the Groups tab in the user view.
+4. Then you can try to authenticate on ManageIQ with your newly created user credentials.

+**Notes**: you can also modify manageiq-users.json and manageiq-group.json data fixtures (located in the keycloak/ansible/roles/import-fixtures/files/manageiq-realm-data/ directory) or create your own .json files and use our ansible playbook (or a new one) to load your data from a docker command
+(see keycloak/ansible/roles/import-fixtures/tasks/main.yml).

 ### Based upon forked projects of ManageIQ